 In our experience, Highway 50 is a nice long stretch (more than 300 miles) of remarkably untraveled highway.
 It’s a narrow ribbon wending through high desert, blanketed by sagebrush, with views of mountains on the horizon.
 It’s true that towns are few and far between—mostly tiny, rough around the edges, and with only the most basic amenities.
 And it’s definitely a good idea to top off your gas tank at every opportunity, which occurs about every 75-100 miles.

 Surprisingly Soul-Soothing Nevada

-One does not generally link “Nevada” and “soul soothing” in the same sentence.
+One does not generally link “Nevada” and “soul-soothing” in the same sentence.
 But that’s pretty much how I’d describe our cruise down Highway 50.
 After leaving the spectacular vistas of Great Basin National Park, we headed due west.

-• Sand Mountain.
-About 100 miles from Austin is Sand Mountain, another BLM site and also a campground.
-We had considered camping here, but I’m oh so glad we didn’t—we stopped for a picnic lunch, and realized that this is a campground for ATV’ers.
-Not our idea of a good time, at all.
-But it was kind of interesting watching the ATV’ers buzzing up and down the sandhill, like little ants.
+About 100 miles from Austin is Sand Mountain, another BLM site with a campground.
+We had considered camping here, but I’m so glad we didn’t.
+We stopped for a picnic lunch, and realized that this is a campground for ATV’ers, and far from peaceful.
+But it was interesting watching the them buzzing up and down the sandhill, like little ants.

 There’s more to explore on The Loneliest Highway, but those adventures will have to wait for another road trip.
 If you find yourself needing to traverse Nevada, have no fear of traveling Highway 50.
 You likely have all the skills you need to survive the journey.